dpark926/meal_prep_client/meal_prep_client/README.md

+problem solving (as an event planner) hobby => creativity
+- took a course of HTML/CSS
+- connected through other ppl
+- found out about bootcamp

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>